 Against Ordinary Unhappiness

 If psychoanalysis were to make philosophical decisions about human experience would it not be better to assume that this experience is highly subjective and therefor undecidable at any scale more than one?
+In other words: psychoanalysis is not in the business of prescribing how a person should be.

-This seems to be a step in the direction of Buddhist detachment, as per Freud’s description of mourning that comes to a spontaneous end: “when it has renounced everything that it has lost, then it has consumed itself.”
-Or as the Buddhist says, “the glass is already broken;” the buddhist renounces what they will lose.
-Whether or not this pre-emptive mourning works, remains to be seen, but why must the psychoanalyst, of all people, decide in advance how the patient is supposed to feel?
+This almost seems like a step in the direction of Buddhist detachment, as per Freud’s description of mourning that comes to a spontaneous end: “when it has renounced everything that it has lost, then it has consumed itself.”
+Or, as the Buddhist says, “the glass is already broken;” the buddhist renounces what they will have lost.
+Whether or not this pre-emptive mourning is a kind of depression itself remains to be seen; but why must the psychoanalyst, of all people, decide in advance how the patient is supposed to feel?

 Next